ethauvin/semver/README.md

 # ...
 ```

-> :warning: `keysPrefix` is a new element in `1.1.0` and may break older versions when using custom property keys.
+> :warning: `keysPrefix` is a new element staring in `1.1.0` and may break older versions when using custom property keys.
 > :zap: A quick fix is to include `keysPrefix=""` in the annotation to remove the default `version.` prefix.

 ## Usage with Maven, Grail, Kobalt and Kotlin